 - Hold the CONTROL or COMMAND key and press P.

 This website contains two separate layouts:

 - one, with graphics and colours, for viewing on a monitor;

 - and one, with plain black text on a white background, specifically for printing on paper.

-If you want a printed copy of a page to retain its fancy screen layout, you will need to use screen capture software, such as the Snipping Tool for later versions of Windows, or the Pearl Crescent Page Saver extension for the Firefox browser.
+If you want a printed copy of a page to retain its fancy screen layout, you will need to use screen capture software, such as the Snipping Tool for certain versions of Windows, or the Pearl Crescent Page Saver extension for the Firefox browser.

 If you just want to print part of a page (such as the directions to the Hawth) and aren’t concerned about formatting, you can of course highlight a section of text with your mouse, copy it into a text editing program such as Notepad, and save and print the document.

 To go to the top of a page, just hold the CONTROL or COMMAND key and select the HOME key.